 If you have to cough or sneeze, do so with your mouth open, to prevent strain in the nasal area.
 Likewise, avoid blowing your nose during the first week.
 If you have congestion during that time, stiff gently and spit into a tissue.
 Additionally, avoid hot, spicy foods until your recovery is complete and avoid drinking through a straw, both of which can cause issues with your sinuses.

 If you get severe diarrhea from antibiotic usage, this can be a sign of a serious medical problem.
 Stop taking the antibiotic if this happens and contact your doctor immediately.
 Likewise, you should contact your doctor if you are bleeding excessively; you have clear, watery drainage from your nose; or you have decreased or double vision, swelling of the eyes, a stiff neck, or extreme fatigue.
 Signs of infection include fever, yellow-green drainage, unrelieved headache, and increased pain; contact your doctor immediately if you suspect you may have an infection.

 If you’re having severe sinus issues, make an appointment with our leading Otolaryngologist Head and Neck Surgeon, Dr. Lee M. Mandel, MD, FACS.
 Our skilled Ft.
 Lauderdale sinus treatment physician is highly trained and experienced in various types of sinus surgeries.
-South Florida Sinus and Allergy Center, Inc. can offer you the most advanced, cutting-edge equipment and techniques, so our patients get outstanding results.
+Florida Sinus & Snoring Specialists, Inc. can offer you the most advanced, cutting-edge equipment and techniques, so our patients get outstanding results.
 Let us see what we can do for you in a consultation.